-- 1. The state of Indiana is allotted 14 at-large delegates and 6 at-large alternates.
+- 1. The state of Indiana is allotted 17 at-large delegates and 7 at-large alternates.
 (Rule 8.C, Call I.B, II, Appendix B & Reg.
 4.32) - 2.
 At-Large Delegate and Alternate Filing Requirements - a.
-Persons desiring to seek at-large delegate or alternate positions may file a statement of candidacy designating their singular presidential preference and a signed pledge of support for the presidential candidates with the Indiana Democratic Party, located at 115 W Washington St., Suite 1165 South, Indianapolis, Indiana, 46204.
-Filing will begin on April 19, 2024, at 9:00 AM EST at the Party Headquarters, 115 W Washington St., Suite 1165 South, Indianapolis, Indiana, and will continue until 12:00 PM EST on May 20, 2024.
+Persons desiring to seek at-large delegate or alternate positions may file a statement of candidacy designating their singular presidential preference and a signed pledge of support for the presidential candidates with the Indiana Democratic Party, located at 101 W Washington St., Suite #1110E, Indianapolis, Indiana, 46204.
+Filing will begin on June 1, 2024, at 9:00 AM EDT at the Party Headquarters, 101 W Washington St., Suite #1110E, Indianapolis, Indiana, and will continue until 12:00 PM EDT on July 1, 2024.

 All filing must be received during this time period and clearly indicate the category (District-Level, At-Large, and Party Leader and Elected Official) to which the person chooses to be elected.
 Individuals are not restricted from filing for more than one delegate category simultaneously.
-Filing forms for these positions will be available from County Chairs, District Chairs and the

-Indiana Democratic Party Headquarters prior to the filing period.
-Filing forms for these positions will also be made available on the Indiana Democratic Party website INDems.org.
-All filing forms will be made available beginning April 19, 2024.
-Filing is encouraged to be completed in person.
-However, filing forms returned by mail to the Indiana Democratic Party should be sent by certified mail and received by the deadline.
+Filing forms for these positions will be available from County Chairs, District Chairs and the mail and received by the deadline.
 Filing for anyone other than yourself is prohibited.
 A delegate or alternate candidate may modify their singular presidential preference by submitting an updated pledge of support no later than the filing deadline..
 (Rule 13.A., Rule 13.B, Rule 15.G, Reg.
 4.21, Reg.
 4.22, & Reg.
 4.29)

-b.
+Indiana Democratic Party Headquarters prior to the filing period.
+Filing forms for these positions will also be made available on the Indiana Democratic Party website INDems.org.
+All filing forms will be made available beginning June 1, 2024.
+Filing is encouraged to be completed in person.
+However, filing forms returned by mail to the Indiana Democratic Party should be sent by certified b.
 The statement of candidacy for at-large delegates and for at-large alternates will be the same.
 After the at-large delegates are elected by district-level delegates those persons not chosen will then be considered candidates for at-large alternate positions unless they specify otherwise when filing (Rule 19.A)